cloudmesh-community/fa18-516-21/project-paper/report.md

 Cloudmesh App is divided in two parts

-* *Client App*: Client app can be distributed to users.
-This app will provide a simple interface to user using which user can execute all commands provided by cm4.
-Client app will communicate with GraphQL server and based on input from user server will execute commands.
+* *Client App*: Client app can be distributed to the users.
+This app will provide a simple interface to the user, using which user can execute all commands provided by cm4.
+Client app will communicate with GraphQL server and based on input from the user, server will execute commands.

 * *GraphQL server*: This GraphQL server will be running on one cloud instance to which all client apps can connect.

 Client App is designed using following technologies